daattali/beautiful-jekyll/index.md

 ## Research

-My research investigates the effects of climate policies, the behavior of energy systems, and how to design climate policy to best meet societal goals.
-My approach is interdisciplinary, with a focus on operations research, economics, and engineering.
+My research investigates climate policy design, energy system planning, and energy market economics.
+My approach is interdisciplinary with a focus on operations research, economics, and engineering.
+The research questions I focus on are also informed by perspectives from political science, finance, and natural sciences.

 ## PhD project